-Providing an interdisciplinary forum for more than 300 senior level policy-makers, researchers and practitioners from around the globe, the European Healthcare Design 2016 Congress & Exhibition will be held on 27–28 June 2016 at the Royal College of Physicians in London, UK.
+Providing an interdisciplinary forum for more than 350 senior level policy-advisors, researchers and practitioners from around the globe, the European Healthcare Design 2016 Congress & Exhibition is held annually at the Royal College of Physicians in London, UK.

 The old bastion of primary, secondary and tertiary care needs to be torn down to make way for a new concept – that of the hospitals without walls.